jzerbe/jzerbe.github.com/_posts/2015-10-04-my-software-infrastructure-story.md

 Mind you this was before [WordPress.com](https://wordpress.com/) or [weebly](http://www.weebly.com/) hit the scene;
 bargain basement no-frills (or if there were, massive upsells).

-One of the best shared providers I have ever used is <https://www.nearlyfreespeech.net/>.
+One of the best (paid) shared providers I have ever used is <https://www.nearlyfreespeech.net/>.
 Highly recommended for a developer starting out.

 ### dedicated hosting